-Raksha Bandhan has a historical background.
-About 3000 B.C. ago Aryans
+Raksha Bandhan has a historical background when about 3000 B.C. the Aryans

 entered India through the north-western passes and settled in north- western India.
 They brought with them their traditional custom, Raksha Bandhan.
-It was a tradition among the Aryans to have a 'Yajna' (sacrificial ceremony) before a war to invoke God's blessing for protection and security.
-Before the men departed for the battlefield the women-folk tied an anointed sacred thread or amulet.
-This is how the custom of Raksha Bandhan originated.
+It was a tradition among the Aryans to have a 'Yajna' or a sacrificial ceremony before any war to invoke God's blessing for protection and security.
+Before the men departed for the battlefield the womenfolk tied an anointed sacred thread or amulet and thus the custom of Raksha Bandhan came to be.

 Evolution of Rakhsha Bandhan

 Raksha Bandhan is primarily a North and West Indian Festival but is celebrated in other parts of India as well.
-The Rakhi Purnima is important in more than one way and it is celebrated differently throughout the country.
-It is called Avani Avittam in South India and it is an important day for the Brahmins.
-They first take a holy bath and then remove their holy thread (Janeyu) and put on a new one while chanting the Vedic mantras.
-They take the pledge of Brahmanic rites given in the holy books.
-The Janeyu or Yagyopavit is a thread of three rounds and represents the vow for adherence to Vedic culture
+In South India, it is called Avani Avittam and is an important day for the Brahmins.
+They first take a holy bath and then remove their Janeyu or holy thread and put on a new one while chanting the Vedic mantras.
+Later, they take the pledge of Brahmanic rites given in the holy books.
+The Janeyu is a thread of 3 rounds and represents the vow for adherence to Vedic culture

 , observance of Hindu traditions and service to humanity.
-The ceremony is called Shravani or Rishi Tarpan or Vpa Karma.
-This ceremony signifies the cleansing of the mind of all- evil.
+The ceremony is called Shraavani or Rishi Tarpan or Vpa Karma and signifies the cleansing of the mind of all- evil.
 It holds special significance for the Brahmins and for people of higher castes.
-It is observed in West Bengal

 , are served.